 A fun, mission focused and collaborative team environment

 A mission that matters is just the beginning, so if

 you’re ready to get started, we’re ready for you.

-Wounded Warrior Project’s (WWP) Talent Development Specialist
+The Wounded Warrior Project (WWP) Triage Screening Specialist is

 DUTIES & RESPONSIBILITIES

 Serve as subject-matter expert and resource in the planning,